rcemper/DK_BeI-MultiModel/README.md

 As a test we've tried this on 1.000.001 products with about 100 filter posibilities. forcing a product to be the last entry and specifying a filter that would only match the last entry took 0.6 seconds to yield the result.

+## ZPM
+The code for this application can be installed through ZMP.
+This will install all the classes needed and will run a seed command to seed a demo database containing 100000 records.

+Attention: The react front-end app is not included in the ZPM package.

 ## Dependencies
 This project has some dependencies:
    * Node